eduard93/docx/article_en.md

 +    <w:rsid w:val="00F752CF"/>
 ```

-It does not contain anything relating to the bold text.
-Cancel.
+It does not contain anything related to the bold text.
+Revert.

-7 Pack a folder with 1m change (adding `<w:b/>`) and check that [document](https://github.com/eduard93/docx/releases/download/v1.0.0/bold.docx) opens and shows what was expected.
+7 Pack a folder with one relevant change (adding `<w:b/>`) and check that [document](https://github.com/eduard93/docx/releases/download/v1.0.0/bold.docx) opens and shows as expected.
 8 [Commit the change](https://github.com/eduard93/docx/commit/17f1dca258c44d87e8563b86a7e515b01bd4cee0).

 #### Example 2.
 Footer

-Complex example - adding footer.
+Let's move on to a more complex example - adding footer.
 [Initial commit](https://github.com/eduard93/docx/commit/0cd149e7cdab4e816a82a9128dbc5cfe89d74a97).
 Add footer text ‘123’ and unpack the document.
 Such initial diff looks like:

 ![diff](https://habrastorage.org/files/478/e62/048/478e62048c12443481a00783f164bebe.PNG)

-Immediately exclude changes in `docProps/app.xml` and `docProps/core.xml` – the same as in the first example.
+Immediately revert changes in `docProps/app.xml` and `docProps/core.xml` – same as with the first example.

 #### [Content_Types].xml